UltraGene/UltraGene/Storys.md

 Also, without waiting for a long time to have the result, especially normally they do have to turn thir gene sequence to some profeccional companies to interpret it.

 Doc.Wang, he is a researcher.
 He want to confrim his research outcome does math the reality.
 Hence, he uses this tool to check it.
-Their skill level is a Phd student.
+His skill level is a Phd student.